Act II: The Father of Death: Plot summary

-Doctor Thomas Light, the son of a miner who "worked into his grave" to provide for his family, partners with Doctor Albert Wily to create an army of labor robots to perform dangerous work for humans.
+Doctor Thomas Light partners with Doctor Albert Wily to create an army of labor robots to perform dangerous work for humans.
 However, on the day that the first of the machines are to be activated, Light begins to have second thoughts, concerned with the number of workers who will be displaced by his and Wily's creations ("The Good Doctor").
 Wily convinces Light that they have come too far to back out now, and Light hesitantly flips the switch to activate the machines.
 As the machines come to life, Light leaves his and Wily's workshop, plagued by his doubts towards both the future of the city and his partner's intentions, and heads to his home to meet with his lover, Emily Stanton; however, Wily arrives there first, along with one of the robots.

-After Emily refuses Wily's offer to come away with him ("Father of Death"), Wily orders the robot to kill her.
+After Emily refuses Wily's offer to come away with him, Wily orders the robot to kill her ("Father of Death").

 Light arrives at the scene just in time to see the robot slip out the window, leaving behind the knife it used to murder Light's beloved.
 At that moment, the police arrive, and they open fire on Light as he escapes out the window, assuming him to have murdered the girl.

-Meanwhile, Wily holds a press conference, implicating his former partner in Emily's murder and riling up the citizens of the city ("The Hounds"), assuring them that the "dangerous murderer" will not go unpunished.
+Meanwhile, Wily holds a press conference, implicating his former partner in Emily's murder and riling up the citizens of the city, assuring them that the "dangerous murderer" will not go unpunished ("The Hounds").
 Light is eventually apprehended several days later at the scene of Emily's funeral and is put on trial ("The State Vs. Thomas Light").
-He barely escapes the death penalty, but is a pariah afterwards, forced to leave the city by train in the face of the bloodthirsty crowd of citizens who believe Wily's lies ("Give Us the Rope").
+He is exiled from the city and forced to leave by train in the face of the bloodthirsty crowd of citizens who believe Wily's lies ("Give Us the Rope").
 With his former partner now ostracized, Wily is free to enact his plans without resistance.
-As the years pass, the citizens of the city slowly begin to depend more and more on the robots who have become a part of their everyday life, turning the city into a technological marvel ("How the World Fell Under Darkness").
+As the years pass, the citizens of the city slowly begin to depend more and more on the robots who have become a part of their everyday life, turning the city into a technological marvel.
+A new generation comes, one that grows up under Wily's command and not knowing life from before him ("How the World Fell Under Darkness").

-Years later, a generation has been born, one which lives a life of leisure, never knowing the world their parents had lived in before Wily's robots; still, there are rumors of a red-eyed demon which patrols the dark streets of the city, one which will make you disappear for good if you are overheard speaking against Wily or his new world.